 Course Content & Flow

-This three hour course includes academic sessions and hands-on activities including: Gulfstream’s suggested topics; crew resource management; authority of the pilot in command; aircraft safety equipment; passenger briefings and brace positions; positioning passengers for an expedited evacuation; using the buddy system; alternate exit choices; securing and removing the life raft; initiating an evacuation; opening and exiting through the elliptical exits; and swimming the mooring line to the raft or safely clearing the aircraft if evacuating on land.
+This four hour course includes academic sessions and hands-on activities including: Gulfstream’s suggested topics; crew resource management; authority of the pilot in command; aircraft safety equipment; passenger briefings and brace positions; positioning passengers for an expedited evacuation; using the buddy system; alternate exit choices; securing and removing the life raft; initiating an evacuation; opening and exiting through the elliptical exits; and swimming the mooring line to the raft or safely clearing the aircraft if evacuating on land.

 This course is ideal for owners, mechanics, frequent flyers and family members to help prepare them for an unexpected, emergency aircraft evacuation.